ferreum/asyncomplete-file.vim/README.md

 - Files are completed asynchronously
 - Full support for fuzzy matching
 - 'smartcase' behavior; see `:h 'smartcase'`
-- Detects paths containing unusual characters
+- Uses 'isfname' option for detection, but also works on paths containing unusual characters
 - Detection of shell-escaped paths
 - Appends '/' to directories to help traversing paths